nickerso/cellml-spec-sphinx-test/source/map-components-element.rst

 The map\_components element information item
 ============================================

-map\_components element information items (referred to in this specification as map\_components elements) are element information items in the CellML 1.1 namespace with local name equal to map\_components, and which appear as a child of a connection element.
+Map\_components element information items (referred to in this specification as map\_components elements) are element information items in the CellML 1.1 namespace with local name equal to map\_components, and which appear as a child of a connection element.